Eccie-K/photo-gallery/README.md

 You will need the following:<br>
 - Install Python version3.6 using pip<br>
 - Create a virtual environment<br>
-- install Django from version1.11<br>
+- Install Django from version1.11<br>
 - Install other dependencies that might be required<br>
 - A code editor